Pan-Africanism: History

+Intellectual and social origins

 Coinciding with numerous New World slave insurrections (hallmarked by the Haitian Revolution), the end of the 19th century birthed an intercontinental pro-African political movement that sought to unify disparate campaigns in the goal to end oppression.
 It was diasporic Africans' removal from the continent that enabled them to view it as a whole.
 Another important political form of a religious Pan-Africanist worldview appeared in the form of Ethiopianism.
 In London, the Sons of Africa was a political group addressed by Quobna Ottobah Cugoano in the 1791 edition of his book Thoughts and Sentiments on the Evil of Slavery.
 The group addressed meetings and organised letter-writing campaigns, published campaigning material and visited parliament.
 They wrote to figures such as Granville Sharp, William Pitt and other members of the white abolition movement, as well as King George III and the Prince of Wales, the future George IV.